-The divergence of fiscal and political realities is illustrated in the broad range of eligibility models within the Bay Area.
-Some agencies rely only on a paper-based application to determine eligibility, which applicants either mail in or drop off at the transit agency.
-Other agencies conduct phone or in-person interviews in addition to applications.
+Within the Bay Area, some agencies rely only on a paper-based application to determine eligibility, which applicants either mail in or drop off at the transit agency.
+Other agencies conduct phone or inperson interviews in addition to applications.
 Still others follow-up phone or in-person interviews with a transit skills assessment (also known as a "functional assessment") that evaluates an applicant's ability to use the fixed-route system.